 You will be taking an off road jeep ride through the jungle and into the mountains!
 The ride takes from 45 mins to 1 hour, and then, it’s a ten minutes walk through dense tropical forest to the base of the waterfall (Rs 450 pp).
 Each Jeep can hold up to 7 people, so if you’re a small group you can share with another.
 You can also opt to rent the whole Jeep for Rs 3,150.
 Commonly, you are given 1 hour to enjoy the falls. *Inside tip: Talk with the other passengers in your Jeep about how long they want to stay and try to come to an agreement, your driver will appreciate a small tip for extra waiting time.* The Jeeps start leaving from Kulem at 8 am, with the final trips departures around 4 pm.
 We highly recommend taking an early Jeep as the falls are popular and can become busy, especially on weekends.
 Kulem is a 15 minute drive from our Farm.
 Public buses are available roughly every 30 minutes, and we can also arrange for your pickup and drop by private vehicle if required.

 Option two is for the more adventurous.
 A Jungle trek along an operational railway track!
 It’s perfectly safe if you take reasonable care – the trains are very long, loud, slow moving and rare.
 You may encounter the odd worker en-route, but smile, wave and continue without trouble.
 The trek takes 3-4 hours one way; suncream, lots of water and some Samosas (or equivalent) are suggested since you will not get an opportunity to purchase anything once you leave Kulem.

 * Public parking is available near the railway station in Kulem.
 Pay parking sites are also available in the village.

-* We recommend visiting the falls early (ie, reaching Kulem around 9 am).
-You can then comfortably reach our plantation in time for a delicious home-cooked lunch.
+* We recommend visiting the falls early to beat the crowds (ie, reaching Kulem by 9 am).